Ningensei848/virtuoso-on-gcp-with-cos/README.md

 Congratulations !!

+Open the GCP project page and check that the instance has been successfully launched.

-## future work
+## Future work

-GitHub Actions との連携：例えば，リポジトリ内の `data/` 以下に変更があったら，それをトリガーに virtuoso コンテナの起動 → データのロード →GCS との同期もできるはず
+- with GitHub Actions: for example, if there is a change under `data/` in the repository, it should trigger the virtuoso container to start → load the data → sync with GCS

 ## LICENSE